-PHYSICAL EDUCATION 0413 IGCSE 2010 Marks Description 11-20 A candidate should demonstrate under applied conditions: a basic understanding of the rules/regulations in order to perform at a reasonable la particularly in a practice situation; an ability to make appropriate simple choices in an attempt to outwit opponents both in attack and defence in a practice situation; an ability to execute basic skills with a reasonable amount of control in a practice situation, without the ability to move quickly from a defensive situation to an attacking situation; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
-Hidge com 0-10 A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of Judo; a limited ability to organise him/herself and others in order to improve simple techniques in practice; a limited ability to select the appropriate movements in order to outwit opponent; a limited ability to execute the basic skills in a passive situation.
+Marks Description A candidate should demonstrate under applied conditions: • a sound understanding of the rules and regulations for Judo when performing at a good level; 21-30 • a sound understanding of the grip, stance to enable players to attack on the left and right; • an ability to make sensible choices when choosing the best manoeuvre and understand the principle of attack and defence to outwit opponent; • an ability to execute a variety of throws in a contest situation, using appropriate tactics with a reasonable measure of success.
+A candidate should demonstrate under applied conditions: • a basic understanding of the rules/regulations in order to perform at a reasonable level, particularly in a practice situation; 11-20 • an ability to make appropriate simple choices in an attempt to outwit opponents both in attack and defence in a practice situation; • an ability to execute basic skills with a reasonable amount of control in a practice situation, without the ability to move quickly from a defensive situation to an attacking situation; • an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
+A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of Judo; 0-10 • a limited ability to organise him/herself and others in order to improve simple techniques in practice; • a limited ability to select the appropriate movements in order to outwit opponent; a limited ability to execute the basic skills in a passive situation.